-We have demonstrated that the proposed rate-equation model allows us to obtain corrected build-up times and steady-state polarization levels even for large RF flip angles (25°) during 1H (TEMPO in water/glycerol) polarization build-up yielding results with $\pm 10\%$ error compared to data acquired with small RF flip angles ($< 3^{\circ}$).
-Based on simulations with added noise (see Sects.
-S1 and S2 for build-up and decay curves, respectively), we expect the corrections to become inaccurate for too large flip angles (and apparent relaxation rates due to RF perturbations).
-Experimentally, the corrections become inaccurate for build-ups acquired with flip angles between 25 and 37°, both for the CC model and iterative correction.
-For decays, corrections fail earlier: between 5 and 12° for the $1/\cos^{n-1}$ model as well as between 12 and 25° for the CC model and iterative correction.
-The lower accuracy of the decay can be attributed to a combination of reasons:
+In our work it has been We have demonstrated that the proposed rate-equation model allows us to obtain to obtain corrected build-up times and steady-state polarization levels even for large RF flip angles (25°) during 1H (TEMPO in water/glycerol) polarization build-ups build-up yielding results with $\pm 10\%$ error compared to data acquired with small RF flip angles (< 3°).
+Based on simulations with added noise (see Supplementary Information, sections S1 and S2 for build-up and decay curves, respectively), we expected expect the corrections to become inaccurate for too large flip angles (and relaxation-rates).
+Interestingly, the correction worked well for all build-up measurements up to 25° for which the simulations already started to become inaccurate.
+"RF-relaxation-rates").
+Experimentally, the corrections become inaccurate for build-ups acquired with flip angles between 25 and 37°, both for the CC-model and iterative correction.
+For decays, corrections fail earlier-depending on the relaxation-rate constant : between 5 and 12° for the $1/\cos^{n-1}$ model as well as between 12 and 25° for the CC-model and iterative correction.
+The lower accuracy of the decay can be attributed to a combination of reasons: (i) once the RF relaxation-rate constant becomes much larger-"RF relaxation" becomes much faster than the thermal relaxationrate, only few data points can be acquired to estimate the thermal rate as the hyperpolarization constant as the hyperpolarized polarization is

-- i.
-Once the apparent relaxation due to RF perturbations becomes much faster than the thermal relaxation, only few data points can be acquired to estimate the thermal rate constant as the hyperpolarization is decaying fast. - ii.
-During the build-up, strong apparent relaxation due to RF perturbations is not the only contribution to the system dynamics as the (DNP) injection term also becomes larger due to the lower polarization under RF pulsing.
-When the two reach a balance, the internal system dynamics are still important.
-In the decay case, the only large term dominating every other process is the apparent relaxation due to RF perturbations, rendering the thermal relaxation a small perturbation. - iii.
-The decay measurement starts with a low initial polarization as the strong apparent relaxation due to RF perturbations caused the polarization at the end of the build-up to be small since we performed build-up and decay measurements in one experiment.
+- 270 decaying fast; (ii) during the build-up, strong RF relaxation "RF relaxation" is not the only contribution to the system dynamics as the (DNP) injection term gets also larger due to the low polarization under lower polarization under RF pulsing.
+When the two reach a balance, the internal system dynamics is still important.
+In the decay case, the only large term dominating every other process is the RF relaxation" relaxation", rendering the thermal relaxation a small perturbation; (iii) the decay measurement starts with a low initial polarization as the strong RF relaxation (large $sin(\theta)/T_R$) "RF relaxation" caused the - 275 polarization at the end of the build-up to be small (since we performed build-up and decay measurements in one experiment).
 This limits the number of data points with sufficient SNR for the overall decay fit to only a few points as the polarization is very quickly depleted due to RF pulses.

-In general, the performance of the CC model and iterative correction is identical with the latter having the additional ability of correcting individual data points.
+The $1/\cos(\theta)^n$ In general, the performance of the CC-model and iterative correction is identical with the latter having the additional ability of correcting individual data points.